eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.

-If a copybook with the same name is located in both a local folder and a mainframe data set, the one in the local folder is used.
+If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.

 **Follow these steps:**